-The Fourth of July is a great excuse to kick back and to throw a massive summer cookout.
-We love to get together with friends and family and pig out on all-American favorites like juicy hamburgers, sizzling hot dogs, and creamy homemade peach ice cream… you know, all those summer party foods.
-Before the cookout, there’s the local parade where there is plenty of flag waving, marching bands, and red, white, and blue.
-In the evening we stretch out in the park to watch booming colorful fireworks and relish the warm weather.
-For history buffs, the day is filled with references to the Declaration of Independence.
-But mostly, it’s the day we celebrate our nation.
+The Fourth of July is a great excuse to kick back and to throw a massive summertime party.
+On this annual day off work, people across this great nation get together with friends and family and pig out on all-American favorites like juicy hamburgers, sizzling hot dogs, and creamy homemade pie.
+Before the cookout, there’s the local parade where there is plenty of flag waving, marching bands, and candy thrown to children on the sidewalks.
+In the evening, the real show begins: big booming, colorful fireworks.

-But Independence Day has not always been about barbecues and parades.
-Over two centuries ago, rag tag bands of patriots were fighting for freedom from the British, hoping that one day the colonies could be a separate, independent entity.
+But the fourth day in July has not always been about barbecues and parades.
+Over two centuries ago, bands of rebels were fighting for independence from the British, hoping that one day each colony could be its own, self-governing entity.

-Initial battles of the Revolutionary War began in 1775 with the most radical colonies, but by 1776, representatives from all thirteen colonies decided to declare independence.
+The initial battles of the Revolutionary War began in 1775 in the most radical colonies, but by 1776, representatives from the 13 colonies along what is now the east coast of the U.S. had decided to declare independence.